No. 25 UC San Diego Rallies Past No. 16 CSUMB to March Unbeaten Into Championship Saturday

 Rupe (6-2), went 5.0 innings and allowed three runs, one of them earned, on two hits and four walks.
 He struck out one.
 Rupe was perfect in the second after dodging a one-out infield error in the first.
 The Tritons' six-run outburst right after his exit, made a deserved winner of Rupe, now a winner of four consecutive starts, and, dating back to last year's run to the national finals, a fourth straight win in a postseason start.

 Durna was 3-for-4 with a walk, three runs and two RBI.
 Clarke went 2-for-5 with a run and three RBI.
-Eliopulos finished 2-for-5 with his home run, two runs and two RBI as the prolific 2-3-4 hitters in head coach Eric Newman's lineup performed yet again.
+Eliopulos finished 2-for-5 with his home run, two runs and four RBI as the prolific 2-3-4 hitters in head coach Eric Newman's lineup performed yet again.
 Brigman continued his solid second season in a Triton uniform by going 2-for-5 with a run.
 Stewart and Kitzmann each scored a pair of runs.

 Sophomore right-hander Ted Stuka notched the final four outs, in order and all on the infield.
 That included of course a 1-2-3 ninth, beginning with two strikeouts.